sjsrey/ors/ors.md

-The goal of this talk is t
+The goal of this talk is to
 Open science and culture arises from the open source software development revolution.